(619) 448-7770

 Solar Loan

-Zero money down solar loans make buying and owning your solar power system more accessible than ever.
+These options make owning your solar power system more accessible than ever.

-With the same ease of entry as a lease or PPA, you can now own your solar energy system, which usually produces more significant savings.
+With the same ease of entry as a lease or PPA, you can own your system outright, which typically results in the most significant long-term savings.

-When the solar loan is paid in full, the homeowner will own the system free and clear, and all the electricity it produces from then on is 100% free!
+Full Ownership: When your home equity loan or HELOC is paid in full, you own the system free and clear.
+From that point on, all the electricity it produces is 100% free!

-High-quality solar power systems are designed to last 40+ years.
+40+ Year Lifespan: High-quality solar power systems are designed to last 40+ years, providing decades of value.

-Owning the solar energy system installed on your property provides the most significant financial savings over time and the most flexibility when selling the property.
+Maximum Flexibility: Owning your system provides the most significant financial return over time and offers the most flexibility when it comes time to sell your property.

 Solar loan on property taxes (PACE loans)